 Both laser and IPL use light to heat the hair follicle and prevent regrowth.
 The difference in the technologies is the kind of light itself.
 Lasers produce a very specific wavelength or color of light going in one direction, creating a single beam.
 IPL produces a wide range of wavelengths appearing as a single white flash.
 This is closer to natural light when the device is flashed against the skin, like a camera flash.

 For hair removal, laser and IPL both use the same mechanism.
-The light enters the skin and is absorbed by pigment in the hair shaft.
+The light enters the skin and is absorbed by the pigment in the hair shaft.
 Absorption of light causes the hair shaft and follicle to heat up.
 The hair follicle cells heat to a critical temperature that results in stopping hair growth.
 The science of lasers and IPL are similar, and sometimes both are incorrectly called lasers, but IPL is not technically a laser.

 A 2006 review article in the journal Lasers in Medical Science compared Intense Pulsed Light with lasers.
-The review found both techniques have about the same short term effectiveness, but laser treatments have a strong advantage for long term results.
+The review found both techniques have about the same short-term effectiveness, but laser treatments have a strong advantage for long-term results.

 Laser vs Electrolysis